 Taking part in 16 Days of Activism often means facing difficult and upsetting topics.
 While there’s still lots of work to be done in ending violence and abuse against women, there’s also lots of successes along the way.

 What keeps us motivated here at Anawim is the sheer strength and determination shown by the women we support.
-“The women we work with are truly inspirational, reminding us on a daily basis that anything is possible”, states Issha, Anawim service manager.
+“The women we work with are truly inspirational, reminding us on a daily basis that anything is possible”, states Anna*, Anawim volunteer.

 Building confidence and moving forward